Mr. Zsasz: Don't ask. Just run.

 and Vertigo Comics

-- Batman's Arch-Enemy The Joker has repeatedly established himself as the most psychotic and evil villain that Batman has ever faced.
-A Monster Clown with a Multiple Choice Past, the Joker's madness has made him commit every crime there is, from the laughably absurd to some of the most horrifying atrocities imaginable, everything he does is based on what his disturbed sense of humor deems funny.
-Over the course of his long career the Joker has: crippled Barbara Gordon and tried to psychologically torture her father into madness; sold nuclear weapons to terrorists, savagely beat Jason Todd with a crowbar, then killed him and Jason's mother with a time bomb; repeatedly emotionally and physically abused his girlfriend, Harley Quinn, going so far as to try to kill her multiple times; attempted to infect the entire world by poisoning the atmosphere with Joker-venom when he believed he was dying; tried to kill every newborn baby in Gotham in order to break the city's spirit, killing Commissioner Gordon's second wife, Sarah Essen, in the process; and in the Emperor Joker storyline stole the powers of Mister Mxyzptlk, becoming a nigh-omnipotent god-like being who turned the world into a hellish caricature of itself, tortured Batman to death only to revive him and repeat the process continuously until Batman was driven insane, devoured everyone in China, and attempted to wipe out all of existence.
-Normally without any superpowers to speak of, through sheer force of will, sadism, and an overwhelming desire to gain his nemesis's attention, the Joker has managed to murder thousands of innocent people, endangered countless more, and earned the honor of being a monster so vile that even other supervillains scare themselves by telling tales of his exploits.
+- The Joker, a sadistic Monster Clown with a Multiple-Choice Past, is Batman's Arch-Enemy.
+Over the course of his long career, despite being mostly without superpowers, he has: crippled Barbara Gordon and tried to psychologically torture her father into madness; sold nuclear weapons to terrorists; savagely beat Jason Todd with a crowbar, then killed him and Jason's mother with a time bomb; repeatedly emotionally and physically abused his girlfriend, Harley Quinn, going so far as to try to kill her multiple times; attempted to infect the entire world by poisoning the atmosphere with Joker-venom when he believed he was dying; tried to kill every newborn baby in Gotham in order to break the city's spirit, killing Commissioner Gordon's second wife, Sarah Essen, in the process; and stealing the powers of Mister Mxyzptlk, becoming a nigh-omnipotent god-like being who turned the world into a hellish caricature of itself, tortured Batman to death only to revive him and repeat the process continuously until Batman was driven insane, devouring everyone in China, and attempting to wipe out all of existence.
+The Joker's sole motivation, in committing every crime there is, is amusement, based on what his disturbed sense of humor deems funny.

-- Mr. Zsasz (pictured) is one of Gotham's most prolific and horrifying murderers.
+- Victor Zsasz (more commonly known as Mr. Zsasz) is one of Gotham's most prolific and horrifying serial killers.
 A man who believes in nothing, Zsasz erases the emptiness in his own life by murdering others, recording every victim upon his flesh in a tally mark scar.
 Zsasz has killed hundreds of people: men, women and children.
 Only one victim, Alfred Pennyworth, survived his attacks, which brought him into conflict with the Batman who soon earned Zsasz's eternal loathing.
-Zsasz has continued his crusade to rid the world of life one human at a time, murdering those who cross his path to 'liberate' them from the meaninglessness of life.
+Zsasz has continued his crusade to rid the world of life one human at a time, murdering those who cross his path to "liberate" them from the meaninglessness of life.
 At one point, Zsasz abducted runaways and forced them to fight to the death.
 The winner would be forced to fight Zsasz himself.

 - The son of Commissioner James Gordon, James Jr. distinguishes himself from his heroic relatives in the extreme.
 Ever since his youth, James Jr. was a vicious serial killer, always hoping the next person would pick on him so it would give him an excuse to torture and kill them.
 In one instance, he cruelly slashed a woman's face for calling him Four-Eyes years prior.
 In another, he gruesomely dismembered a man for stealing his glasses a decade prior.
-James Jr proceeded to torture his mother with the Joker's fear toxin, tortured his sister psychologically and physically and revealed his master plan: to destroy the morality of Gotham's children by injecting their food supply with a drug to destroy empathy.
+James Jr proceeded to torture his mother with the Joker's fear toxin, tortured his sister psychologically and physically and revealed his master plan: to destroy the morality of Gotham's children by injecting their food supply with a drug to destroy empathy which he views as a weakness.
 The worst part is he might well have succeeded.
-He tortured and murdered many people in the past for no reason beyond the power it gives him.
-He even reveals that he thinks of empathy as a weakness, and tortures his sister Barbara by driving a pair of knives into her paralyzed legs.
+He tortured and murdered many people in the past for no reason beyond the power it gives him, even torturing his sister Barbara by driving a pair of knives into her paralyzed legs.

-- Major Force, the Evil Counterpart of Captain Atom, is responsible for one of the most infamous Stuffed into the Fridge incidents in comics (the Trope Namer, in fact).
+- Captain Atom: Major Force is the Evil Counterpart of Captain Atom.
+The guy is responsible for one of the most infamous Stuffed into the Fridge incidents in comics (the Trope Namer, in fact).
 He murdered Kyle Rayner's girlfriend and stuffed her body in a refrigerator for Kyle to find.
-His idea of a joke?
-Pretending to do the same thing with Kyle's mother by putting what looked like her severed head in an oven.
+He later did the same thing by stuffing Rayner's mother into the oven, before pointing out it was a dummy and that he "never repeats the same trick."
 He's the worst possible person to choose for a military experiment that turns humans into powerful immortal Energy Beings.
-He is so crazy, he RIPS OFF Major Liberty's (his ally and fellow government cape) arm and beats him to death with it because, to quote: "We don't need two majors on this team!"
-Then again, the guy who nominated him for the experiment, General Wade Eiling, was a pretty big bastard too, though a magnificent one.
+He is so crazy, he rips off Major Liberty's (his ally and fellow government cape) arm and beats him to death with it because, to quote: "We don't need two majors on this team!"

 - Darkseid is the ultimate God of Evil in the DC Universe, and the Trope Codifier for Dystopia Justifies the Means.
 As the ruler of the world Apokolips, Darkseid subjects its denizens to hellish conditions with the overwhelming majority of the population ill-treated slaves.
 The other New Gods fare no better as Darkseid is only too willing to subject them to hideous tortures or obliteration should they fail him.
 Darkseid detests all that is good in the universe and seeks to extend his influence everywhere he can.
 During Final Crisis, Darkseid murdered his heroic son Orion to permit himself to gain dominion over Earth.
 Once there, he enslaved the minds of everyone he could touch, turning them into savage parodies of themselves, intending to as he said "murder their souls and take them to hell without end."
 His ultimate motive is to use the Anti-Life Equation to rob everybody of free will and turn them all into mindless zombies who worship him as a god while he tortures them eternally, just for fun.
 Just as bloodthirsty and monstrous as any of those who serve him, Darkseid combines urbane sophistication, limitless cruelty and insatiable drive for power, and is the one single villain that all the heroes despise and fear.

-- The Barry Allen Flash's Arch-Nemesis is Eobard Thawne, the Reverse Flash, AKA Professor Zoom.
+- The Barry Allen Flash's Arch-Enemy is Eobard Thawne, the Reverse Flash, AKA Professor Zoom.
 An obsessive fan of Barry, Eobard managed to duplicate Barry's powers.
 He then attempted to replace Barry, before stalking and apparently murdering his wife, Iris Allen, when she rejected his advances.
-Eventually he drives Barry to kill him to save his new fiancÚ before he can kill her.
+Eventually he drives Barry to kill him to save his new fiancé before he can kill her.
 However, Thawne was resurrected years later, and has gone out of his way to cross every line he can find since.
-Using his time travel powers to edit his life, Thawne kills his brother (who he blamed for holding him back), his parents (who weren't supportive of his obsession with the Speed Force), a professional rival, and every man that a woman he is interested in has ever dated; he then traumatises her as a child when she still spurns him.
+Using his time travel powers to edit his life, Thawne kills his brother (who he blamed for holding him back), his parents (who weren't supportive of his obsession with the Speed Force), a professional rival, and every man that a woman he is interested in has ever dated; he then traumatises her as a child when she still spurns him, taking Evil Is Petty to new and exciting levels.
 He kills Johnny Quick shortly after his own resurrection, tries to force Barry Allen, newly returned to life, into becoming the Black Flash, and during the Flashpoint crossover, alters the time stream further and further to make Barry's life as miserable as possible.
 In addition, in The Flash: Rebirth he kills Allen's mother, among other acts, thus indirectly causing Flashpoint.
-He has no Freudian Excuse or mitigating factor for these actions, but instead he's just a selfish man who plans to get what he wants at the expense of everyone else.
+He has no Freudian Excuse or mitigating factor for these actions, but is instead just a selfish man who plans to get what he wants at the expense of everyone else.

 - The most infamous criminal in the history of Gorilla City, Grodd was driven into exile after killing the city's benevolent leaders and ruthlessly plundered the mind of his friend Solovar to discover the secrets of mind control.
 Combining a ruthless brilliance with a gorilla's power, Grodd established himself as a feared player of the underworld.
 He would brutally murder anyone who stood in his way or just dispose of humans for the enjoyment, considering them far inferior to himself.
 Grodd's mental prowess is such that he enjoys dominating and twisting the minds of others to feral savagery or into sycophants for his ego.
 In battle, he is also highly sadistic - for example, crippling Hunter Zolomon, who recalled with terror how Grodd treated him like a toy he could break.
 To date, Grodd has made no fewer than eighteen attempts to completely wipe out all of humanity to purge what he sees as a lesser race.